chlsmith/chlsmith.github.io/about.md

 ### Contact me

 [chlsmith@gmail.com](mailto:chlsmith@gmail.com) (This will eventually change to my domain name once I find a place to host my email for cheap/nothing.)

+You can always use the links below to hit me up, too.
+Feedback, comments, or just random nerd talk are all welcomed.